Adebank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines script to display the first 10 lines of /etc/passwd 6-third_line script to print the third line of file iacta 8-cwd_state script that writes into the file ls_cwd_content the result of the command ls -la
+5-firstlines script to display the first 10 lines of /etc/passwd 6-third_line script to print the third line of file iacta 8-cwd_state script that writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line script to duplicate the last line of file iacta